pmoorman/growthcasts/collections/_course/module1.md

 - Focus &amp; Clarity: >
     Marketing can be daunting and intimidating, or simple and focused.
 Strong growth processes help you execute with focus &amp; clarity.
 - Crafting your Growth Strategy: >
-    Once you’ve identified your proper channel and engine (outbound, inbound or product-based), we need to start managing growth <i>as you scale.</i>
+    Identify your proper channel and engine (outbound, inbound or product-based).
+Execute coherent growth strategies as you scale.

 core:
 - Core Content: 7 videos, 56 min